Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-Noderrrr is on a multi-year journey to build a fully autonomous, self-sustaining financial ecosystem.
+Noderr is on a multi-year journey to build a fully autonomous, self-sustaining financial ecosystem.
 Our roadmap is divided into clear, deliberate phases, each designed to build upon the last and progressively decentralize the protocol.

 **(Visual: A timeline graphic with four distinct phases)**